Morgan Stanley lifts Shell plc [SHEL] price estimate. Who else is bullish?

 Sponsored

-It opened the trading session at $63.03, the shares rose to $63.58 and dropped to $62.9401, the range by which the price of stock traded the whole day.
-The daily chart for SHEL points out that the company has recorded 2.91% gains over the past six months.
-However, it is still -35.62% lower than its most recent low trading price.

-If we look at the average trading volume of 4.44M shares, SHEL reached to a volume of 3639750 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 4.34M shares, SHEL reached a trading volume of 5717293 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SHEL shares is $72.31 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SHEL stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.